 My Approach to Helping

 Congratulations on taking an important step toward changing your life!
 Change can feel scary and uncomfortable.
-Sometimes the journey is long or winding.
-Change also offers empowerment, healing, and growth.
-Therapy and counseling offer the changes you need to be at peace.
-No matter how old you are, you can change.
-You deserve it!
+It also offers empowerment, healing, and growth.
+Therapy and counseling offer the space to create andor adjust to change in your life.

 More Info About My Practice

 My practice is safe, open, and comfortable.
 It’s a place where you can work productively.
 I value your goals.
 We’ll work together to put them first.
 Take the time you need to find wellness and balance.
 You’re worth it.

 An important part of my work is fulfilling what I believe is my calling.
 I am a Christian woman, but I am open to working with individuals from all beliefs and backgrounds.
 My faith can play a role in our discussions if you like, or it can simply be mine.
 If you are at a point in life where you are examining spiritual or religious questions, I would be honored to walk along that path with you.

 My husband and I are raising one son.
 This means I have worked on many of the same things you might be struggling with: seeking balance, self-care, coping in ways that aren't long-term solutions, and maintaining reasonable expectations of myself and others.

 If you go to a professional and the session you paid for is not focused on you and your goals: Run!
 Your therapy session should not be a storytelling session for the therapist; or their own therapy session for that matter.